OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/ibm-rational-clearquest.md

 * Provide the query in **Target Search Query** field such that it is possible to search the entity in IBM Rational ClearQuest as a target system.
 You can provide a placeholder for the source system's field value in the target search query field between `@`.
 * Go to the **Search in Target Before Sync** section on the [Integration Configuration](../integrate/integration-configuration.md) page to learn how to configure target lookup.
-* The target lookup query for IBM Rational ClearQuest must be in a specific JSON format defined by OpsHub Integration Manager due to a particular IBM Rational ClearQuest API behaviour.
+* The target lookup query for IBM Rational ClearQuest must be in a specific JSON format defined by <code class="expression">space.vars.SITENAME</code> due to a particular IBM Rational ClearQuest API behaviour.
 Refer to section [How to Create Look Up Json Query](clearquest.md#look-up-json-query) for details on particular JSON format.
 * It is required to create a personal query with dynamic filter(s) in your IBM Rational ClearQuest end system that corresponds to the JSON query given in **Target Search Query** and make sure filters in query matching with parameters and operations specified in JSON query.
 Refer [How to Create Look Up Personal Query](clearquest.md#look-up-personal-query) for details on personal query configuration for target lookup.

 Example use case: